 Doxorubicin is mainly used in combination with other cytotoxic agents.
-Additive toxicity may occur, especially with regard to bone marrow/haematologic and gastrointestinal effects (see Section 4.4 Special warnings and precautions for use).
+Additive toxicity may occur, especially with regard to bone marrow/haematologic and gastrointestinal effects (see PRECAUTIONS).

 Adjuvant Chemotherapy Involving Doxorubicin

 It is not recommended that doxorubicin be used routinely as adjuvant chemotherapy in any tumour category.
 The activity of doxorubicin in combination with other drugs is affected not only by the nature of the drug itself, but also by the schedule of administration.
 It is strongly recommended that in situations where doxorubicin is intended for use as adjuvant chemotherapy, higher authorities as well as the Hospital Ethical Committee be consulted.